1964 Summer Olympics: Participating National Olympic Committees

 Ninety-four nations participated in the 1964 Games.
 Sixteen nations made their first Olympic appearance in Tokyo: Algeria, Cameroon, Chad, Congo, Côte d'Ivoire (as Ivory Coast), Dominican Republic, Libya (but it withdrew before the competition), Madagascar, Malaysia, Mali, Mongolia, Nepal, Niger, Northern Rhodesia, Senegal, and Tanzania (as Tanganyika).
 Malaysia previously competed as Malaya.

+Cambodia returned to compete in Olympics after being absent in the 1960 Summer Olympics, but competed in all events despite having only competed in equestrian event in the 1956 Summer Olympics in Stockholm, Sweden.

 Northern Rhodesia achieved full independence as Zambia on the same day as the closing ceremony.
 Athletes from Southern Rhodesia competed under the banner of Rhodesia; this was the last of three appearances at the Summer Olympics by a Rhodesian representation.
 Zimbabwe would later make its first appearance at the 1980 Summer Olympics.

 Athletes from East Germany and West Germany competed together as the United Team of Germany, as they had done previously in 1956 and 1960.
 The nations would enter separate teams beginning with the 1968 Winter Olympics.

 Indonesia was banned from the 1964 Olympics, due to its refusal to allow Israeli and Taiwanese athletes visas at the 1962 Asian Games.
 Indonesia was originally banned on the meeting which took place in Lausanne on 7 February 1963.
 The decision was changed on 26 June 1964 citing the changed position of the Government of Indonesia towards the Tokyo games.